 Uh oh.
 It's very beautiful, of course, but I don't remember it at all.
 In fact, all I can really recall is . . .

-. . . this unphotogenic water trough behind me, where in 1999 we filled our water bottles and girded our loins, such as they were, for the next 600 metres up to the pass and the wired-up stair sort of thing to get you down the far side without incident.
+. . . this unphotogenic water trough behind me, where in 1999 we filled our water bottles and girded our loins, such as they were, for the next 600 metres up to the pass and the wired-up stair sort of thing to get you down the far side without mishap.